 A quick note on critics: If you spend your life trying to anticipate how others might react to what you say, do or feel, then you are wasting your energy on acting out someone else’s desires, thoughts and interests.
 You are essentially missing out on life as the best person ever… Yourself!
 Why be anyone else when you could be you?
 And being the most authentic, most vulnerable, most courageous version of yourself is one of the greatest things in life that you can do!
 Because being vulnerable forces you to explore your limits, figure out what you value and listen to the innermost messages of your soul.

 Brené Brown illustrates this in her book Daring Greatly by borrowing from Teddy Roosevelt himself

 It is not the critic who counts; not the man who points out how the strong man stumbles, or where the doer of deeds could have done them better.
 The credit belongs to the man who is in the arena… who spends himself in a worth cause; who at the best knows in the end the triumph of his high achievement, and who at the worst, if he fails, at least fails while daring greatly, so that his place shall never be with those cold and timid souls who neither know victory nor defeat.

-So listen to your big, wild, beautiful, vulnerable heart.
-Be bold in your expression of yourself.
-Be fearless in sharing what magic only you can bring to the world.
-The world needs you to be YOU, not anybody else.
-Only in accepting and embracing the vulnerability of who you are, can you let the light of your most authentic self shine strong and bright.
+So listen to your big, bold, wild, beautiful, heart.
+Be brave in the expression of yourself.
+Be fearless in sharing the type of magic that only you can bring to the world.
+And while you’re at it, be vulnerable!
+Because the world needs you to be you and nobody else.
+Only in accepting and embracing the vulnerability of who you are can you let the light of your most authentic self shine through.